 Food allergies, although treatable by removing the appropriate food, are also considered a good candidate for this line of treatment.

 In both of these cases it’s necessary to manage the symptoms to help make your dog a little more comfortable.
+This is where this medication steps up to the plate.

 Allergies are definitely this drugs forte, but it is used to treat other conditions too.
 Including eczema and even some of the effects of poison ivy!